-ACCEPTANCE OF GIFTS BY STAFF AND LINK TO STANDARDS OF BUSINESS CONDUCT (see overlap with SO No. 6 and SFI No. 10.6.1 (d))
+ACCEPTANCE OF GIFTS BY STAFF AND LINK TO STANDARDS OF BUSINESS CONDUCT (see overlap with SO No. 8 and SFI No. 10.6.1 (d))

 The Director of Finance shall ensure that all staff are made aware of the Trust policy on acceptance of gifts and other benefits in kind by staff.
-This policy follows the guidance contained in the Department of Health circular HSG (93) 5 ‘Standards of Business Conduct for NHS Staff’ and is also deemed to be an integral part of these Standing Orders and Standing Financial Instructions (see overlap with SO No.8).
+This policy follows the guidance contained in the Department of Health circular HSG (93) 5 ‘Standards of Business Conduct for NHS Staff’ (amended, in part by the Bribery Act 2010) and is also deemed to be an integral part of these Standing Financial Instructions and associated Standing Orders.

 RETENTION OF DOCUMENTS